sophiemachin/fitbitdata/README.md

 ### Data importing

 The raw data is from a datadump directly from Fitbit.
 The json files are converted using Python 3.6 scripts to match the database tables described in `models.py`.

+From the /leads/fixtures/weight directory:

+    python3 convert_weight.py

-The output of Janurary and February 2019 are located in `fixtures`.
+The output is located in the file called `fixtures/weight.json`.

 In a later version I'll be using the [Fitbit API](https://dev.fitbit.com/build/reference/web-api/).

 ### Database

-The data is stored in an SQLite3 databse.
+The data is stored in an SQLite3 database.

+When the weight.json file as been imported and converted

+To install data for first use, run

+    python3 manage.py loaddata

+To install new data, it's easiest to reset the database.
+This will come with a warning that all data will be lost:

+    python3 manage.py flush

+Then re-run loaddata.

 ### Backend and API